 vMotion allows for the live migration of virtual machines (VMs) from one physical server to another without any interruption in service.
 While this technology has obvious benefits for server downtime, it also provides the technology necessary to fully automate data centers and make them self-sufficient.

 So, what is vMotion?
 How does it work, exactly?

 The actual process of vMotion relies on a few complex technologies working together.
-But, before the vMotion process can begin, there is a list of setup procedures IT managers need to follow to make sure your migration runs smoothly.
+But, before the vMotion process can begin, IT managers need to follow a list of procedures to make sure your migration runs smoothly.

-Your IT team needs to ensure that the network interfaces on both your source and target machines have the proper configuration.
+The network interfaces on both your source and target machines must have the proper configuration.
 The source and target machines will also require a significant amount of bandwidth to complete the migration.

 Many IT experts advocate having another network interface controller ready on standby in the event of any failover.
 You may also want to consider using jumbo ethernet frames to ensure the migration of your data without any failures or interruptions.

 Once you’ve started the source and target servers on the right foot with the proper setup, you can begin the migration process.
 Here is a detailed breakdown of the three technologies that make VMware’s vMotion possible:

 - Encapsulation: The vMotion technology can completely replicate a particular virtual machine.
 This includes any network connections, memory stores, and registers.
 As long as the state of the original VM exists on a shared file storage platform, it can be encapsulated by vMotion.